tmplab/LJay/README.md

 (Doc in Progress)

+- find 3D rotations matrices and 2 projections, test speed / normal algo with algotest.
+- compute homography for warp with destinations points modifications from mouse.
+- algotest computation is not correct / readme
 - Interactive trapezoidal correction via homography matrices for each laser, stored in settings file.
 - Smaller cpu footprint (compute only when something has changed,...)
 - Tags for automatic laser load/ balancing